Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Experiments

+To quantitatively evaluate the learned conditional distribution, we use ``Fréchet Inception Distance'' \cite{heusel2017gans} (FID) score as a metric to measure the dissimilarity between the distributions of the observed and the synthesized examples.
+Specifically, we compute the distance between feature vectors extracted from observed and synthesized examples by a pre-trained Inception model \cite{szegedy2016rethinking}, with the following formula

+where $V \sim \N(\mu, \Sigma)$ and $\tilde{V} \sim \N(\tilde{\mu}, \tilde{\Sigma})$ are the 2,048-dimensional feature vectors of the observed and synthesized examples, respectively.
+They are the outputs taken as the activations from the global spatial pooling layer of the Inception model.
+We can fit a multi-variate Gaussian to feature vectors $\{V_i\}$ and $\{\tilde{V}_i\}$ separately, to obtain means $\mu, \tilde{\mu}$ and variances $\Sigma,\tilde{\Sigma}$ for the observed and synthesized distributions respectively.
+A lower FID score implies better qualities of the synthesized images.

-To evaluate the learned conditional distribution, Table \ref{parzen} shows Gaussian Parzen window log-likelihood estimates of the MNIST test set.
-We sample 10,000 examples from the learned conditional distribution by first sampling the class label $C$ from the uniform prior distribution, and $X$ from ${\rm N}(0,I_d)$, then the initializer $g(X_i,C_i; \alpha)$ and the solver model $p(Y|\Psi(C_i;\psi);\theta)$ cooperatively generate the synthesized example from the sampled $C_i$ and $X_i$.
-A Gaussian Parzen window is fitted to these synthesized examples, and the log-likelihod of the test set using the Parzen window distribution is estimated.
-The standard deviation of the Gaussians is obtained by cross validations.
-We follow the same procedure as \cite{goodfellow2014generative} for computing the log-likelihood estimates for fair comparison.
-As shown in Table \ref{parzen}, both initializer and solver can achieve better results than other baseline methods.
+To compute FID score, we sample 10,000 examples from the learned conditional distribution by first sampling the class label $C$ from the uniform prior distribution, and $X$ from ${\rm N}(0,I_d)$, then the initializer and the solver model cooperatively generate the synthesized example from the sampled $C$ and $X$.
+Table \ref{MNIST_FID} shows a comparison of FID scores of different methods on two datasets.
+Our method achieves better results than other conditional and unconditional baseline methods in terms of generation quality evaluated by FID.
+Those baselines include GAN-based, flow-based, and variational inference methods.

+Figure \ref{fig:synthesis_sequence} displays some examples of the synthesized images at different training epochs along with the corresponding FID scores.
+The images shown are generated by the solver.
+The images at the same position of $5 \times 5$ image matrix of different training epochs share the same condition $C$, i.e., the class label.
+We can find that as the cooperative training progresses, the synthesized images become more and more realistic and the FID scores become lower and lower.
+Additionally, the learned connection between the condition (i.e., class label) and the target (i.e., image) becomes more and more accurate in the sense that when the model converges, even though the appearances of the synthesized images vary at different epochs, they are always consistent with their input conditions.